chuabrandon26/Intepretable_VAE_project/README.md

 # Intepretable_VAE_project
-This is the first Interpretable VAE project that was done for the DeepLife Hackathon 2025
+This is my first Interpretable VAE project that was done for the DeepLife Hackathon 2025